David-Langat/Machine-Learning-at-Scale/README.md

 *   **Java JDK** (version 1.8 or above)
 *   **Visual Studio Code** with the **Java Extension Pack** (recommended)
+*   **Eclipse IDE** (optional)

 ### Setup

-1. Clone the repository and open the project folder as the workspace in Visual Studio Code.
+1. Clone the repository and open the project folder as the workspace in Visual Studio Code or import it into Eclipse.
 2. Ensure the `spmf-1.jar` and `weka.jar` files are located in the `lib/` directory.
 The project is pre-configured to use them.
 3. Compile the project from the root directory:
     ```bash